Rechercher

 Research interests:

 I am interested in the bacterial surface.
 This is in direct contact with its environment and is often a determining factor in the interactions between the bacteria and its host.
 Some bacteria have complex structures on their surface, ranging from a membrane to more external structures such as a capsule.
-Since 2009, I have been interested in the surface of Clostridium difficile, which consists of a thick peptidoglycan to which polysaccharides (PSI and PSII) are attached.
+Since 2009, I have been interested in the surface of Clostridioides difficile, which consists of a thick peptidoglycan to which polysaccharides (PSI and PSII) are attached.
 PSII allows the attachment of CWP proteins (cell wall proteins), some of which are involved in colonisation phenomena.
 There is also a lipoteichoic acid (LTA) anchored to the membrane.

 Research in progress :